Belagum/Telegram-gifts-autobuy/backend/ARCHITECTURE.md

   instances enable a single error handler in Flask.

 Unit tests cover the planner, validator and use-case orchestration to prevent regressions in critical business rules.
+Pytest is configured to execute against `src/` so the same layout is used in development and production.